ZorbakScape/JagexLauncherBypass/README.md

 ## Compatibility

 These cmd files are currently compatible with Windows and Linux operating systems.
 We're actively working on creating scripts for Mac OS as well.
+#### Disclaimer
+i do not own a second pc for mac or linux so info is needed to support these systems thank you

 ## Supported Clients